 7. The Original Farmers Market and The Grove

-Established in 1934, the Original Farmers Market has been serving the Los Angeles community for over 85 years.
+Established in 1934, the Original Farmers Market has served the Los Angeles community for over 85 years.

 Due to its central location and proximity to Beverly Hills, it’s also inextricably linked to Hollywood.